mayank171/leetcode/README.md

-# leetcode
+# Leetcode / GFG
-Here i will keep the codes of problems which i solve on LeetCode.
+Here i will keep the codes of problems which i solve on LeetCode and GeeksforGeeks.